iVuDang/The-Odin-Project-Rock-Paper-Scissors/README.md

 ### Outcome
-* I wrote a simple JavaScript program to take an input (rock, paper, or scissors), and output whether we won vs. a randomized computer result.
+* I created a JavaScript program to take an input (rock, paper, or scissors), and output whether we won vs. a randomized computer result, with a graphical user interface.

 ### Links